Marcopolo1975/E-Shop/TESTING.md

 **Deployment to Heroku**

-while deployment on heroku i i faced an complexed error. it was constantly showing up following error when attempting to deploy.
+After connecting my Project to AWS s3 Bucket, while deployment on heroku i faced an complexed error. it was constantly showing up following error when attempting to deploy.

 **Error**